Remotely unlock a LUKS-encrypted Linux server using Dropbear

 When I use LUKS to encrypt the root partition on my Linux server, I need to supply the crypt passphrase at boot to unlock the system for startup to continue and get to login.
 All well and good if I'm sitting in front of the machine with a keyboard and display.
 But what if it's a headless server?
 Or located in a remote location?

-, and use SSH keys to login from a client at boot and unlock.
+Enter Dropbear.
+Install this tiny SSH server into the server's initramfs, and use SSH keys to login from a client at boot and unlock.

-- Server is running Debian 12; hostname
+- SERVER is running Debian; hostname

 foobox